 Any experience, be it part-time or full-time, with an employer connected to your area of study looks impressive on a resume.

 Applying for a wage subsidy also shows initiative (even though it doesn’t take all that long to fill out the application).

-Presenting that application to a prospective employer, and encouraging them to follow suit, presents you as a highly motivated job prospect.
+Presenting the application to a prospective employer, and encouraging them to follow suit, presents you as a highly motivated job prospect.
 It’s what HR managers like to see.

-Close to 30% of the current workforce are expected to retire in the next decade, driving the need to attract new talent including from equity-seeking groups and mid-career transitioners and develop/upskill existing workers.
+Close to 30% of the current workforce is expected to retire in the next decade, driving the need to attract new talent including from equity-seeking groups and mid-career transitioners and develop/upskill existing workers.

 Never underestimate the importance of your first job or an internship in the industry.

-It’s a chance to gain contacts, collect references, and gain the confidence to move forward in your career.
-It is where potential lifelong friendships are made.
+It’s a chance to gain contacts, collect references, and gain the confidence to advance in your career.
 Whether you are there for a few months or a year, time spent in the role serves as a launchpad for every job that follows.

 As a student, recent grad, or even someone looking to try a new career, wage subsidies are your potential ticket to a new and exciting life.